Orthopoxvirus: Signs and symptoms

-Regarding specific Orthopoxvirus infections, human monkeypox most resembles mild smallpox.
+Regarding specific Orthopoxvirus infections, human mpox most resembles mild smallpox.
 Human cowpox is a relatively severe localized infection.
 A survey of 54 cases reported three cases of generalized infection, including one death.

 Treatment

 Vaccinia-specific immunoglobulins may be administered to infected individuals.
 The only product currently available for treatment of complications of Orthopoxvirus infection is vaccinia immunoglobulin (VIG), which is an isotonic sterile solution of the immunoglobulin fraction of plasma from persons vaccinated with vaccinia virus.
 It is effective for treatment of eczema vaccinatum and certain cases of progressive vaccinia.
 However, VIG is contraindicated for the treatment of vaccinial keratitis.
 VIG is recommended for severe generalized vaccinia if the patient is extremely ill or has a serious underlying disease.
 VIG provides no benefit in the treatment of postvaccinal encephalitis and has no role in the treatment of smallpox.
 Current supplies of VIG are limited, and its use is reserved for treatment of vaccine complications with serious clinical manifestations.
 The recommended dosage of the currently available VIG is 0.6 ml/kg of body weight.
 VIG must be administered intramuscularly and is ideally administered as early as possible after the onset of symptoms.
 Because therapeutic doses of VIG might be substantial (e.g., 42 ml for a person weighing 70 kg), the product may be administered in divided doses over a 24- to 36-hour period.
 Doses can be repeated, usually at intervals of 2–3 days, until recovery begins (i.e., no new lesions appear).
 The CDC is currently the only source of VIG for civilians.

 Certain antiviral compounds such as tecovirimat (ST-246) have been reported to be 100% active against vaccinia virus or other orthopoxviruses in vitro and among test animals.
 Tecovirimat has been granted orphan drug status by the Food and Drug Administration (FDA) and is currently under study to determine its safety and effectiveness in humans.
 Another example is brincidofovir.
 In June 2021, the FDA approved this drug for the treatment of smallpox in humans, making it the first drug approved for an effectively extinct mechanism of action.
 The decision followed a priority review by the agency, motivated by growing concern of potential bioweapon development.
 Since the target virus is eradicated the efficacy could not be directly verified but was inferred via proxy, animal survival following infection by related species of Orthopoxvirus.
 In contrast, safety data was available from trials of the drug in treating Cytomegalovirus infections in humans.

 Imatinib, a compound approved by the FDA for cancer treatment, has been shown to limit the release of extracellular enveloped virions and to protect mice from a lethal challenge with vaccinia.
-Currently, imatinib and related compounds are being evaluated by the CDC for their efficacy against variola virus and monkeypox virus.
+Currently, imatinib and related compounds are being evaluated by the CDC for their efficacy against variola virus and mpox virus.